diskuv/dkml-ghmirror/contributors/doc/BeyondBasics.rst

 -----------------------------

 .. note::
-    This section is almost verbatim from `A first project - Learn OCaml <https://ocaml.org/learn/tutorials/up_and_running.html#A-first-project>`_.
+    This section is almost verbatim from `A first project - Learn OCaml`_.
     Since you already installed Diskuv OCaml, almost everything else on that page is already done for you!

+.. _A first project - Learn OCaml: https://ocaml.org/learn/tutorials/up_and_running.html#A-first-project

 Let's begin the simplest project with Dune and OCaml.
 We create a new directory and ask ``dune`` to initialise a new project: